 Drowning is amongst the leading causes of accidental death in the UK.
 Being Water Aware aims to encourage people to spend time in and around the water in the safest way possible.
 Our aim is not to discourage people from enjoying being in or near water but to ensure they are doing it in the safest way possible.

-In 2019 223 people accidentally drowned – 44% of these people just happened to be near water and had no intention of entering the water.
+In 2021, in the UK, 258 people accidentally drowned.
+Many of these people were taking part in activities near water and had no intention of entering the water.
 Incidents can occur inland at rivers, canals and even in ponds as well as at the coast.
 Few people think they would be a water incident statistic and following simple advice can reduce the risk.
 This is as follows:-

 - Never swim alone in case you need help.

 - Don’t drink alcohol when undertaking water related activities, it impairs your judgment and your ability to swim

 - Avoid walking routes near water if you have been drinking alcohol